Jake Winebaum: Entrepreneurial career

 In January 2010, Winebaum founded Brighter.com.
-Brighter is an online resource that delivers price and reputation transparency and access to tens of thousands of top rated dentists at competitive prices, making quality dental care affordable for millions of Americans.
+Brighter is an online dental care resource.
 Cigna acquired Brighter in December 2017 and as part of the transaction Winebaum became Cigna's Chief Digital Officer.

 Winebaum co-founded Applied Cognition with Paul Dagum in December 2020 where he serves as Executive Chairman.
 The company is developing a device and health management platform to treat and prevent age-related decline in cognitive function.

 Other activities and awards

 Winebaum serves on the board of directors of Vision to Learn and the Wood Island Life Saving Station and was Founding Chairman of Seven Arrows Elementary School.